 After My last post, I got some good feedback from the community, for tools they used and thought should have been in my last list.
 After Reading through the suggestions I decided to make another.
 I found a few I owned but didn’t use for 3d printing and some others I just overlooked.
 I Don’t own all of the things on this list so I will make sure to point that out when I get to them but everything on this list is something to consider especially if you plan to do a lot of 3d printing.
 Here are 5 printer tools you should own.

-5 printer tools – An UPS or Battery Backup.
+5 3D Printer tools – An UPS or Battery Backup.

-5 printer tools – A good metal Feeler Guage
+5 3D Printer tools – A good metal Feeler Gauge

 This was an oversight on my part I really should have had this in my last post.
 I used mine a lot until I setup auto bed leveling on my 3dprinters.
 Used exactly like paper when testing nozzle height only far more accurate and reusable.
 They are cheap too so why not add a set to your toolbox.
 I have a few but they aren’t just for my 3dprinters so I overlooked them in my post.
 If you want a consistent print this is really the best way to go short of setting up auto bed leveling.

 This I feel is a novelty at best but it is cheap.
 I do find myself using it more than I need to, though.
 It’s the tech head in me I know but it is nice to know where the cold spots on your bed are.
 And how hot the Fry oil is or if the beer is cold enough.
 From a practical standpoint though you can quickly find out if the software is lying to you about how hot your nozzle and bed are making it easy to track trouble down.
 Is it necessary?
 No. Is it useful?
 Sure.

 5 3D Printer tools – Dry Packs